pixarninja/acm_webapp/README.md

 Now that phpMyAdmin is setup, you *should* be able to log into it using the IPv4 Public IP address found under the public DNS address we used before.
 If you copy that IP address into a browser followed by "/phpMyAdmin" you will be taken to the phpMyAdmin interface.

 If this link doesn't work, you should check your Security Groups under the EC2 console.
-Select the launch-wizard-1 security group (that's what mine was named, at least) with the proper description and click "Edit".
+Select the rds-launch-wizard security group (that's what mine was named, at least) with the proper description and click "Edit".
 You should add a rule, as shown below, that works for All TCP and allows connections from Anywhere.

 <<<insert image>>>